Travel Update

 Sustainable travel in Bergen

 What’s more?
-Well, you won’t skimp on the scenery when you pick Norway’s top sustainable city.
-Located at the mouth of the fjords, Bergen is a stone’s throw away from some of the top sights in the country.
+You won’t skimp on the scenery here.
+Located at the mouth of the fjords, Bergen is a stone’s throw from some of the country’s most beautiful sights.

 Take a cruise to experience Nærøyfjord and Geirangerfjord, UNESCO World Heritage Sites.
 Bergen is also surrounded by 7 mountains, so you can hike or hop on a funicular to admire the views from the top.